 - 1. ACTIVITY: Service Monitoring and Improvement.
-Based on ongoing monitoring and performance assessments, continue service and infrastructure planning efforts to improve the efficiency of transit service and to accommodate changing needs and demands in the region(ongoing). - 2.
-ACTIVITY: RideKC NEXT System Redesign.
-Implement the transit network redesign project to improve fixed-route and mobility services in Kansas City, MO based on public input and technical analysis (Dec).

-- 3. ACTIVITY: Community Planning and Development.
+Based on ongoing monitoring and performance assessments, continue service and infrastructure planning efforts to improve the efficiency of transit service and to accommodate changing needs and demands in the region.
+KCATA has begun the process of building an advanced reporting tool to be used to provide up-to-date live data to its community partners and the public in the form of a live dashboard embedded in the RideKC website (ongoing). - 2.
+ACTIVITY: RideKC Service Restoration Planning.
+Due to operator shortages and other pandemic related effects RideKC has been forced to reduce service across the region.
+The KCATA, along with partner agencies, have begun a planning process to identify service restoration priorities of our community partners, the public, and operations staff.
+This will be an ongoing planning activity into all of 2023 and potentially 2024.the transit network redesign project to improve fixed-route and mobility services in Kansas City, MO based on public input and technical analysis (Dec). - 3.
+ACTIVITY: Community Planning and Development.
 Coordinate with local communities on development review and transportation projects impacting access to transit services; provide data and planning expertise as needed to improve the connection between land use and transportation planning (ongoing). - 4.
 ACTIVITY: Local Planning Projects.
 Serve as liaison and subject matter experts on transportation and land use planning efforts across the region.
 Serve on steering and advisory committees to advance key projects to improve transportation services and ridership potential (as needed). - 5.
 ACTIVITY: Regional Marketing.
 Continue implementation and marketing of the RideKC brand and services to passengers and the public, including the creation and distribution of materials, signage, attending community events, and providing high-quality passenger information in multiple formats (ongoing). - 6.
 ACTIVITY: SmartMoves Implementation.
 Position SmartMoves corridors for near-term incremental improvements while longer-term plans are being continued for future expansion.
+This includes

-This includes coordinating with local jurisdictions to plan and implement mobility hubs throughout the region(ongoing). - 7.
+- coordinating with local jurisdictions to plan and implement mobility hubs throughout the region (ongoing). - 7.
 ACTIVITY: Mobility Services and Job Access: Plan, implement, and market Microtransit and other flexible services to fill gaps in the fixed-route network and expand job access, in coordination with local partners (ongoing). - 8.
 ACTIVITY: Federal Programs and Reporting: KCATA Planning is the lead for the coordination, collection, and submittal of data to the National Transit Database, as well as the development or Title VI programs, analyses, and monitoring activities (ongoing).

-5.3 RideKC Long-Range Transit and Capital Planning - Lead Agency: KCATA
+5.2 RideKC Long-Range Transit and Capital Planning - Lead Agency: KCATA

-• Develop service and capital improvement plans and related cost estimates to address critical and unmet needs.
+Develop service and capital improvement plans and related cost estimates to address critical and unmet needs.
 This includes planning for bus rapid transit corridor investments, improved pedestrian access to transit services, fare collection systems, asset management systems, and other needs and initiatives.
-Background/Previous Work